TinfFoil/dit_ITloc_projecttemplate/README.md

 ### Additional materials folder

-In order to produce a high-quality localisation, you might need to create some additional resources.
+In order to produce a high-quality localization, you might need to create some additional resources.
 These include translation memories and glossaries.
 If you have created any of these, feel free to put them in folder **additional_materials** (and do not